On the lack of density of Lipschitz mappings in Sobolev spaces with Heisenberg target: Horizontal and Lipschitz homotopy groups

 If $(Y,y_0)$ is a pointed sub-Riemannian manifold, we may instead require the maps and homotopies to be smooth and horizontal.
 The resulting horizontal homotopy groups are called {\em smooth horizontal homotopy groups}; we denote them by

-In order to guarantee that the addition in $\pi_n^\hor(Y,y_0)$ results in a smooth mapping we require that the mappings in question are constant in a neighborhood of a base point $s_0\in \Sph^n$.
+In order to guarantee that the addition in $\pi_n^\hor(Y,y_0)$ results in a smooth mapping we require that the mappings in question are constant in a neighborhood of $\partial Q^n$.
 Observe, however, that any smooth and horizontal mapping

-is horizontally homotopic to a mapping that is constant in a neighborhood of $s_0$. \end{definition}
+is horizontally homotopic to a mapping that is constant in a neighborhood of $\partial Q^n$ inside $Q^n$. \end{definition}

 The standard verification that homotopy groups are in fact groups applies directly to $\pi_n^\lip(X,x_0)$ and, with smoothing, to $\pi_n^\hor(Y,y_0)$.
-Theorem \ref{homotopy-group-properties} is derived via standard arguments (see e.g.\ \cite{Hatcher}).
+Theorem~\ref{homotopy-group-properties} is derived via standard arguments (see e.g.\ \cite{Hatcher}).
 Recall that sub-Riemannian manifolds are horizontally connected according to the Chow-Rashevsky theorem (Theorem~\ref{Chow-Rashevsky}).
 It follows from the proof of the Chow-Rashevsky theorem that horizontal curves connecting given two points are piecewise smooth, but one can actually connect any two points by smooth horizontal curves, see Gromov \cite[1.2B]{gromov-cc}.
-This fact is needed in the pert (3) of the next result.
+This fact is needed in part (3) of the next result.

 \begin{theorem} Let $X$ be a metric space with $x_0, x_1 \in X$, and $Y$ a sub-Riemannian space with $y_0, y_1 \in Y$. \begin{enumerate} \item $\pi_n^\lip(X,x_0)$ and $\pi_n^\hor(Y,y_0)$ are abelian for $n>1$. \item If $x_0$ and $x_1$ are joined by a rectifiable curve, then $\pi_n^\lip(X,x_0) \cong \pi_n^\lip(X,x_1)$. \item For any $y_0,y_1 \in Y$, $\pi_n^\hor(Y,y_0) \cong \pi_n^\hor(Y,y_1)$. \end{enumerate} \end{theorem}